Does Your Swimsuit Sag? Our don't!!!!

 Another important factor in avoiding sagging is how the suit is cut.
 The difference can be in millimeters or 1/8 of an inch, but it will show.
 And sag.
 The difference can also be on HOW the fabric is cut, in which direction, or if the fabric is properly 'rested' before cutting.

 Each brand cut and fit is unique, and so are women's bodies.
 We are all different, and two similar suits made of the same material can fit differently because of the way it is cut.
 Careful production is another factor in ensuring that the suit stays true to size and that it will hug your body just right.

 Caring for your Swimsuit

-Proper care is a close #2.
-We discuss that in another blog post (How to Wash Swimsuits And Other Tips), but here is the gist:
+We discuss proper swimwear care in another blog post (How to Wash Swimsuits And Other Tips), but here is the gist:

 - pretreat your swimsuit with white vinegar and water (details on that blog post)

 - be careful where you sit: rough surfaces will damage your suit